ton-blockchain/docs/docs/networking/index.md

 A TCP-like stream protocol can be built over ADNL.

-Read more about ADNL in [TON Whitepaper](https://ton.org/docs/ton.pdf) chapters 3.1.
+Read more about ADNL in [TON Whitepaper](https://ton.org/docs/ton.pdf) chapter 3.1.

 ## Overlay subnetworks